cirosantilli/cirosantilli.github.io/interests.md

 ---

 - elearning
-- user gamification / analytics like Stack Overflow uses
+- user and content analytics
+- publishing and developer tools
 - lightweight markup languages
 - source control and interfaces like Git, Subversion, GitHub
-- CMSs
+- companies that offer amazing free products like Google or GitHub.
 - companies that rely on open source software

-- companies that offer amazing free products like Google or GitHub.
+I don't care about money or fame: they are just tools to help me to:

+- improve the world
+- care for my loved ones

 #Why I am interested in those things

-I am bewildered by the beauty of mathematics, science and egineering.
+I am bewildered by the beauty of mathematics, science and engineering.

-I almost went into theorethical mathematics or physics just for the beauty of it, but then:
+I almost went into theoretical mathematics or physics just for the beauty of it, but then:

 - I got tired of seeing people begging on the streets every day and not doing anything about it
 - it was so hard to find good and free sources to learn maths and physics, even if you wanted to learn